 The Art Series brand, which operates sister properties across Australia including Art Series - The Watson in Adelaide, built its identity around dedicating each hotel to a single Australian artist.
 The Larwill Studio takes its name from David Larwill, a Melbourne-based artist associated with the New Image movement, whose energetic, colour-saturated work appears throughout the property.
 That commitment to a single artist's vision rather than a curated-by-committee art programme changes the atmosphere noticeably.
 The work accumulates and coheres in a way that broader hotel art collections rarely achieve.

-Get Exclusive Access →The Art-Hotel Category in Melbourne
+The Art-Hotel Category in Melbourne

 Melbourne's hotel market has stratified in predictable ways.
 At the leading, properties like Crown Towers Melbourne, Grand Hyatt Melbourne, and Park Hyatt Melbourne compete on scale, amenity depth, and CBD positioning.
 At the design-conscious mid-tier, properties like Laneways By Ovolo, Melbourne and Adelphi Hotel build identity through creative programming and distinctive interiors.
 The Larwill Studio occupies a specific niche within that second cohort: the single-artist hotel, where curatorial consistency replaces the eclectic mix that most design hotels rely on.

-That positioning has earned it inclusion in the Michelin Guide Hotels 2025 as a Michelin Selected property, placing it in a peer set defined not by restaurant Michelin stars but by the guide's assessment of accommodation quality and character.
+That positioning has earned it inclusion in the Michelin Guide Hotels 2025 as a Michelin Selected property, placing it in a comparable set defined not by restaurant Michelin stars but by the guide's assessment of accommodation quality and character.
 For a property on Flemington Road rather than Collins Street, that recognition carries weight.
 It signals that the Michelin assessors found the experience coherent enough to warrant recommendation to an international audience that has no particular reason to travel this far from Melbourne's CBD core unless the property justifies the detour.

 Comparable art-forward properties in the region, such as 1 Hotel Melbourne with its sustainability-led design language, approach the creative-hotel category from different angles.
 The Larwill Studio's distinguishing factor remains the single-artist focus: the rooms do not merely contain art, they function as an extended installation around Larwill's practice.